 The conference programme is structured around perspectives from different segments of the construction industry on climate-resilient buildings for a sustainable future and includes five thematic blocks and three keynote speakers.
 Each thematic block will feature a moderated panel discussion with representatives from both the private and public sectors, moderated by Michala Hergetová.
-The event will be simultaneously interpreted.

 The programme is currently being prepared and will be updated regularly.